adchsm/Manhattan/readme.md

 ### Pull Requests

 Pull request are welcome, please make sure your modifications are to the development version of Manhattan, and they are extremely well tested!

+### Feature Requests

+If you have an idea or a request, just raise an issue.
+Please provide as much detail as possible, demos and examples would be fantastic if appropriate.